 Growth opportunities exist as more countries move toward carbon markets and the transition to net zero, and existing carbon markets continue to evolve in order to incentivise changes in production and consumption patterns toward decarbonisation.

-This morning we are pleased to announce that we will soon be launching, subject to ASX and final regulatory approval, a new ETF:
+We are pleased to announce that we will soon be launching, subject to ASX and final regulatory approval, a new ETF:

 XCO2 - VanEck -Global Carbon Credits ETF (Synthetic)

 The rationale for a carbon price and carbon credits: The efficient path to decarbonisation